CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ##
     ## Number of Fisher Scoring iterations: 2

-and let’s display the results with 95%CI:
+Now let’s display the results with 95%CI:

 ``` r
 effRD(model3)